CQX96/CQX96-Linux/Documentation/filesystems/index.rst

 .. _filesystems_index:

 ===============================
-Filesystems in the Linux kernel
+Filesystems in the CQX96 kernel
 ===============================

-This under-development manual will, some glorious day, provide comprehensive information on how the Linux virtual filesystem (VFS) layer works, along with the filesystems that sit below it.
+This under-development manual will, some glorious day, provide comprehensive information on how the CQX96 virtual filesystem (VFS) layer works, along with the filesystems that sit below it.
 For now, what we have can be found below.